Thermodynamically consistent machine learning model for excess Gibbs energy: Introduction

-HANNA was trained end-to-end on extensive experimental data sets of binary mixtures, including activity coefficients (normalized after Raoult's law) derived from vapor-liquid equilibria (VLE) and infinite dilution activity coefficients (ACI), as well as phase compositions of liquid-liquid equilibria (LLE) from the Dortmund Data Bank~\cite{DDB2024}.
-The data set covers 337,276 data points (95 \% of them between 273 and 433 K) in 36,437 unique systems of 3079 unique components with a large chemical diversity, also including ionic liquids.
-Details on the data sets can be found in Section~\ref{sct:data}.
-To incorporate the LLE data into the training process, we developed a new training strategy based on a surrogate solver that circumvents the necessity for iteratively solving non-linear equations during training~\cite{Gmehling2019-vx}.
-To the best of our knowledge, this is the first time that experimental phase compositions from LLE data were used in the end-to-end training of a ML-based $g^\mathrm{E}$-model.
-We also introduce a physically inspired 'Gibbs loss' that enhances the recognition and description of LLE based on the stability criterion~\cite{Gmehling2019-vx}.
-Additionally, a Lipschitz regularization strategy was employed, which increases the robustness of HANNA in regions outside the training regime by enforcing the smoothness of the predicted $g^\mathrm{E}$.
+HANNA was trained end-to-end on extensive experimental data sets of binary mixtures, covering activity coefficients (normalized after Raoult's law) derived from VLE data \RB{for which temperature, pressure, and the composition of the liquid and vapor phase are given (TPXY data) and activity coefficients at infinite dilution (ACI data).
+We also included VLE data for which the vapor-phase composition is unavailable (TPX data) in the training, with total pressure as the training objective.
+Additionally, we trained to phase compositions from LLE data and excess enthalpies (HE data).
+All data was taken from the Dortmund Data Bank~\cite{DDB2025}.} The complete data set covers \RB{824,481 data points for 46,543 unique systems of 4114 unique components} with a large chemical diversity, also including ionic liquids.
+Details on the data set can be found in Section~\ref{sct:data}.

+To include LLE data into the training process, we developed a new training strategy using a surrogate solver that circumvents the necessity for iteratively solving non-linear equations during training~\cite{Gmehling2019-vx}.
+To the best of our knowledge, this is the first time that experimental phase compositions from LLE data were used in the end-to-end training of an ML-based $g^\mathrm{E}$ model. \RB{Furthermore, to train HANNA on HE data, we leverage the temperature derivative of the predicted excess Gibbs energy, which is easily available through automatic differentiation.} We also introduce a physically inspired 'Gibbs loss' that enhances the recognition and description of LLE based on the stability criterion~\cite{Gmehling2019-vx}.
+Additionally, a Lipschitz regularization strategy was employed, increasing HANNA's robustness outside the training regime by enforcing smoothness of the predicted $g^\mathrm{E}$.
 Details on the model training are given in Section~\ref{sct:model_training}.

-HANNA is the first publicly available ML-based $g^\mathrm{E}$-model that applies to multi-component mixtures of arbitrary components and can correctly predict different phase equilibria with a single parameterization.
-To demonstrate the performance of HANNA, we consider the prediction of VLE and LLE in binary and ternary mixtures in the following.
-Detailed results for quaternary systems are provided in the Supporting Information.
-The results presented here were obtained exclusively on unseen test systems that were withheld during the training process of HANNA.
+\RB{In the following, we demonstrate the performance of HANNA for predicting activity coefficients derived from VLE (TPXY data), ACI data, and phase compositions in LLE in binary and ternary mixtures.
+All results were obtained exclusively on unseen test systems withheld during training HANNA.}